-At the beginning of 2010, the Compensation Committee established a performance target under the Annual Incentive Compensation Plan (the "Annual Bonus Plan") based on the Company achieving adjusted pre-tax profit of \$147.3 million.
-In 2010, the Company achieved adjusted pre-tax profit of \$265 million, 80 percent greater than the target, which resulted in maximum annual cash bonuses of 218.75 percent of base salary for the Chief Executive Officer and 87.5 percent of base salary for the other named executive officers.
+At the beginning of 2011, the Compensation Committee established a performance target under the Annual Incentive Compensation Plan (the "Annual Bonus Plan") based on the Company achieving pre-tax income of \$308.4 million, a 6 percent increase over 2010 pre-tax income.
+In 2011, the Company achieved pre-tax income of \$431.3 million, a 68 percent increase over 2010 and 40 percent greater than the target, which resulted in maximum annual cash bonuses of 218.75 percent of base salary for the Chief Executive Officer and 87.5 percent of base salary for the other named executive officers.